Phoenix2k/electron-starter-ts/README.md

 ```
 This will automatically lint all `.ts` files in the `src` folder and check for errors before transpiling them to JavaScript.
 The end result will be stored in the `dist` folder, which is not tracked by version control.

-If you run into any errors reported by TSLint, you can try and fix them automatically with:
+If you run into any errors reported by ESLint, you can try and fix them automatically with:
 ```bash
 $ npm run lint:fix
 ```